 The Workplace Safety and Insurance Board (WSIB) was established by the Ontario government to provide health care and lost wages to those who were injured at work.
 The WSIB is a no fault system and will provide benefits even if the accident was the worker’s or employer’s fault.

-Generally, if you have been injured at work you cannot sue your employer.
+Generally, you cannot sue your employer.

-There is a six-month time limit to apply for benefits.
+Yes, there is a six-month time limit to apply for benefits.

 - After January 1st, 1998: 85% of your net average earnings